France’s virus pass now required in restaurants, trains

 People in France are now required to show a QR code proving they have a special virus pass to enjoy restaurants and cafes or travel across the country

-PARIS -- People in France are now required to show a QR code proving they have a special virus pass to enjoy restaurants and cafes or travel across the country.
+PARIS -- France took a big step Monday into a post-pandemic future by requiring people to show a QR code proving they have a special virus pass before they can enjoy restaurants and cafes or travel across the country.

-The measure is part of a government plan to encourage more people to get the vaccine and to slow down a surge in infections, as the highly contagious delta variant now accounts for most cases in France.
+The measure is part of a government plan to encourage more people to get a COVID-19 vaccine shot and slow down a surge in infections, as the highly contagious delta variant now accounts for most cases in France.
 Over 36 million people in France, or more than 54% of the population, are fully vaccinated.

 In hospitals, visitors and patients who have appointments are required to have the pass.
 Exceptions are made for people needing urgent care at the emergency ward.

-The pass is now required on high-speed, intercity and night trains carrying over 400,000 passengers per day, Transports Ministry Jean-Baptiste Djebbari said Monday.
-It is also required on long-distance travels by plane and bus.
+The pass is now required on high-speed, intercity and night trains, which carry over 400,000 passengers per day in France, Transport Minister Jean-Baptiste Djebbari said Monday.
+It is also required on long-distance travels by plane or bus.

 “We’re going to enforce massive controls,” Djebbari said.